 LITTLE HOUSE ON THE RIVER

-The house's location is peaceful and idyllic, with uninterrupted views over the river to the water meadows beyond.
+The cottage's location is peaceful and idyllic, with uninterrupted views over the river to the water meadows beyond.
 While away your time sitting on the sun deck watching sailing boats and cruisers go by, or enjoy the sunset over the water meadows.
 Children can play in the treehouse (under parental supervision).
 Fish directly from the garden, with its 60 ft key-headed river frontage.
 Hire a boat, for the day or the week, to explore the rest of the Norfolk Broads, or bring your own, and moor it in the mooring dock.
 Have fun feeding the ducks and swans from the garden or go birdwatching across the marshes.
 The Hickling nature reserve, famous for swallowtail butterflies, is nearby.
 Take the Weavers' Way footpath from right behind the house or enjoy a network of other walks and cycle rides.
 There are a number of historic houses and gardens within easy reach.

 All rooms in the house face south over the river.
 The spacious sitting room has large double doors which open right onto the river frontage and the sun deck.
 This is furnished with a table and chairs to enable you to dine al fresco.
 There is a log effect fire for cooler evenings.
 There is a large porch for storing outerwear and an outside WC, especially useful when fishing.
 A secure fisherman's hut with bait fridge (which doubles as a cycle store) completes the picture.

 The cottage is 400 metres along the towpath, accessable on foot or cycle (also mobility scooter).
 A free private parking space is provided.

 |Check in time:||15:00|

 |Nearest Amenities||500 m|

 |Nearest travel links||Nearest airport: Norwich 20 km, Nearest railway: Acle 9 km|

 |Family friendly||Suitable for children over 5|

 Features and Facilities